surveysparrow/surveysparrow-ios-sdk/README.md

 **You can only create one schedule per token.
 Create multiple tokens if you want to create multiple schedules for same survey.*

+### NPS survey
+Survey type can be changed to NPS by setting surveyType property to `.NPS`.
+You can also pass email as a custom param.

 ## Reference
 ### SsSurveyView
 View to display embedded surveys